MALAYSIA COUNTRY GUIDE

 Thanks to its colonial history, English is widely spoken – especially in larger cities like Kuala Lumpur and Penang.

-Over time, these factors have combined to create a welcoming environment for more and more foreigners and expats who have begun to incorporate, invest in, or even move to Malaysia.
+Over time, these factors have combined to create a welcoming environment for more and more foreigners and expats who have begun to invest in Malaysia.

 Several factors help make Malaysia a unique investment destination.
 Yet most notable is the ability to easily own freehold land and houses as a foreign buyer.